Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 How To Make Them

-Mix the peanut butter, pumpkin, and eggs together first — you want that wet mixture fully combined before anything else goes in.
-Add the oats and flour gradually, working the dough until it holds together without sticking to your hands.
+I first combine the peanut butter, pumpkin, and eggs.
+Once those ingredients are fully combined, I add the oats and flour a little at a time, working the dough until it holds together without sticking to your hands.

-Bake at 350°F for 25–30 minutes, then let them cool on the rack completely before giving her one.
+Bake at 350 F for 25-30 minutes and let them cool on the rack completely before giving her one.

 Prep Time: 15 min | Cook Time: 30 min | Makes: ~20 treats

-Let them cool longer than you think you need to.
-An extra 20 minutes on the rack pulls even more moisture out, giving you that store-bought crunch without anything fake in the bag.
+Let them cool for longer than you think you need to.
+An extra 20 minutes on the rack pulls out even more moisture giving you a nice store-bought crunch.

 📸 Photo credit: Instagram @._esmii._